Loan forgiveness and refinancing opportunities are available to support you after you graduate from Stanford GSB.

 As lending markets change, several lenders are now offering refinance/consolidation loans specifically for Stanford MBA students.

-These loan programs allow alumni to either consolidate just private loans or refinance all loans — both private and federal — borrowed while attending MBA school.
+These loan programs allow alumni to either consolidate just private loans or refinance all loans — both private and federal — borrowed while attending an MBA program.
 Most offer either a fixed or variable interest rate.
-For more information about refinancing options, please contact the financial aid office.